KingaSzmyd/MSP1-Bieszczady/README.md

     5. The page will automatically refresh.
     6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

-  ### Forking the GitHub Repository

-  By forking the GitHub Repository we make a copy of the original repository on my GitHub account to view and/or make changes without affecting the original repository by using the following steps:
-    1. Log in to GitHub and locate the [GitHub Repository](https://github.com)
-    2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
-    3. You should now have a copy of the original repository in your GitHub account.

   ### Making a Local Clone